 Theo Gibb runs The Box Place, offering a repair, restoration and tuning service for melodeons and concertinas.
 The quality of his work is second to none, with countless delighted customers to recommend him.
 Theo has played melodeon since 1995, playing for ceilidh/barn dances, clog, and Morris.
 When not at the day job, he can be found playing with Sunniside Up!
 Ceilidh Band and chatting about all things squeezebox on melodeon.net and concertina.net.

-Chris Mash came to Halsway to assist on Emmanuel’s previous course, and proved to be an essential part of the team!
-His practical hands-on experience means he can help students at every stage of their build, giving extra support as necessary to ensure no one drops behind.Book now
+Chris Mash and Mikas Dominas have assisted Emmanuel on previous courses and are an essential part of the team!
+Their practical hands-on experience means they can help students at every stage of their build, giving extra support as necessary to ensure no one drops behind.Book now